vic-ma/howtodismantle.github.io/_posts/2025-03-25-SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.md

 After successfully authenticating to the Office 365 backend, we provide the name of the SharePoint site and the SharePoint list using the two combo boxes.
 Below these combo boxes, there's a **Show user display name** options.
 We'll discuss this later.

-The first column of each SharePoint list always called "ID" and contains a unique number representing the row.
-It will be needed for modifying or deleting the data.
+The first column of each SharePoint list always `ID`.
+It contains a unique number representing the row.
+We need this in order to modify or delete the data.

 ![image](/assets/2025-03-25/020.png)

 ## Date values

-The first special column is "DateReported".
-The original date's format depends on the language settings of the users and the site: e.g. "1/30/2025 8:00:00 AM".
-For the formatting in a control the regular default formatting of Peakboard can be used.
-Peakboard automatically realizes the date and is doing the expected formatted automatically without any flaws.
-The screenshot shows a German format used in the table.
+The first special column is `DateReported`.
+The original date format depends on the language settings of the site and the users (e.g. `1/30/2025 8:00:00 AM"`).
+To properly format the date in a control, we can use the default Peakboard formatter.
+Peakboard automatically detects the date format and can handle it without any issues.
+The following screenshot shows a German format used in the table:

 ![image](/assets/2025-03-25/030.png)